 Step 2: Enable Gallery Filtering

-Once you have selected your Gallery Template and customised the settings, you can adjust your Gallery Filtering.
+Once you have selected your Gallery Template and customised the other settings, you can adjust your Gallery Filtering.
 Select the Filtering tab in the left-hand menu.
-The default is set to None, so to activate Filtering just select Simple or Advanced.
+The default is set to None, so to activate Filtering just select Simple, Advanced or Multi-Level.

 Select the Gallery Preview tab to see how the tags will appear in the gallery.